-Through the vehicle of jazz, I HAVE A SONG INSIDE MY HEART's mission is to help young audiences identify their personal truth, embrace their unique and beautiful individuality, and become empowered in self expression.
+Through the vehicle of jazz, I Have A Song Inside My Heart's© goal is to help young audiences identify their personal truth, embrace their unique and beautiful individuality, and become empowered in self expression.

 Jazz is an American art form built from expression.
-Its deep roots are cultivated from the work songs and Negro Spirituals sung by enslaved Africans brought to the United States.
-Those songs, which are telling of the experiences, trials and tribulations on the plantations and cotton fields, birthed the Blues.
+Its deep roots are cultivated from the work songs and Negro spirituals sung by enslaved Africans brought to the United States.
+The songs are soulful testimonies of the trials and tribulations experienced by those forced to live and work on the plantations and cotton fields.
+These songs birthed the Blues.
 The Blues became and is the ultimate and intimate song of self expression.
-The Blues is the vital thread which has provided the rich foundation for the tapestry of Jazz.
+The Blues is the rich foundation and vital thread in the tapestry of jazz.

-In jazz, musicians come together with their individual voices to create one voice.
+In jazz, musicians come together to create one voice.
 It's where community is built and communication is essential.
 It's where they come to swing.

 In jazz, musicians improvise, tap into and express what is deep within their souls.
-It's through their instruments where expression of feelings aptly articulate what otherwise could not be stated with words.
+Through their instruments, expression of feelings are articulated which could not otherwise be stated with words.

-As musicians and educators, we have seen children bursting with excitement to provide an answer or share something so special to them they could barely contain themselves.
-We have been delightfully blessed to see them dance, create and hear them sing from the top of their lungs (even if they didn't know the words).
-They are eager to make contributions simply because they were given a chance.
+As educators, we see children so consumed with excitement to provide an answer or share something unique and special to them they can barely contain themselves - sometimes before the question is fully posed.
+We see them dance, create and sing from the top of their lungs even if they don't know the words.
+They are eager to make contributions simply because they are given a chance.

-We have also seen those who, for various and sometimes compiled reasons, have a more difficult time sharing and contributing.
+We also see those who have a difficult time sharing and contributing.
 Their ability to express is stifled and hindered.
-Their inner light has been dimmed.
+Their inner light is blocked and sometimes dimmed.

 RIZA PRINTUP (jazz harpist, composer and arranger), has always had a special place in her heart for education.
 In addition to performing and/or recording with notables (such as husband Marcus Printup, Paquito D'Rivera, Kenny Werner, the Jazz At Lincoln Center Orchestra and Kathleen Battle), she continues to work with children (PreK and up).
 Ms. Printup held the position of Director of Early Childhood Music and Orchestra at The Greater Atlanta Christian School and Director of strings at the Cicely Tyson School of Performing Arts.
 Her passion for education has taken her to author her and her husband's first children's book, Theodore and Hazel and the Bird, released April of 2016.